 Statue of Liberty: the scale model of New-York City statue

-With so many first class sights to see from the Seine River, the river cruise is a must of every visit to the city of lights.
+With many first class sights to see from the Seine River, the river cruise is a must of every visit to the city.
 As a starter, you can do the classical one hour Seine cruise with Bateaux Parisiens boarding near the Eiffel Tower or Vedettes du Pont-Neuf boarding near Notre-Dame.
-You want your Paris stay to be memorable.
-Go for the romantic dinner cruise or for the royal Seine night cruise with dinner at Eiffel Tower and Moulin Rouge cabaret.
+For a memorable Paris stay, choose the romantic dinner cruise or the royal Seine night cruise with dinner at Eiffel Tower and Moulin Rouge cabaret.
 Book cruise.

 The top Seine river cruises

 2.3 kilometers of Seine River left bank quays in between Musée d'Orsay and Pont Alexandre III have been turned into one of the most pleasant pedestrian districts of the city.
 Splendid views, open air restaurants and playgrounds are relaxing, entertaining and so beautiful.
 Rosa Bonheur, Flow, two open-air restaurants on these quays are affordable places to relax, eat or have a drink.
-Faust, right under Pont Alexandre III has a terrace, a restaurant and a club.
 These quays are now the place to go to day and night.
 Paris map.

 Quai Saint Bernard on the eastern side of the left bank quays is another hot spot.
 Here, summer evenings come alive with hundreds of people from all over the world dancing Salsa, tango, rock 'n' roll and even French Celtic dance through the night in Jardin Tino Rossi.
 Paris map.